ec-geolink/design/data/dataone/canonical-identifiers.md

 - I just found this on CrossRef: [https://api.crossref.org/v1/works/http://dx.doi.org/10.3390/e17041701](https://api.crossref.org/v1/works/http://dx.doi.org/10.3390/e17041701).
 The ISSN is given as just '1099-4300'.
 Maybe that's the best way.

-Recommend: `0317-8471` because the ISSN part is redundant and I've seen a use in the wild (see above) that omits the 'ISSN' before the numbers.
+- Use `0317-8471` because the ISSN part is redundant and I've seen a use in the wild (see above) that omits the 'ISSN' before the numbers.

 Recommendation: